 In the last couple of decades, our society has been exposed exponentially to the idea of robots and intelligent machines on celluloid and literature.
 Movies like Wall-E and Terminator have both delighted and petrified audiences and laid the foundations of the dichotomy of emotions we have towards a parallel universe of living with advanced machines.

-Today, AI is no longer scientific fiction or a figment of our imagination but a reality where we are increasingly inclined to integrating it into our daily lives and debating both sides of the spectrum of this inevitable leap of human progress.
+Today, AI is no longer science fiction or a figment of our imagination but a reality where we are debating both sides of the spectrum of this inevitable leap of human progress and are increasingly inclined to integrate it into our daily lives.
 Technological advances are already in the process of subverting the fabric of our society as we know it, and, the field of medicine is at the front-line of this revolution.

 AI SIMPLIFIES COMPLEX MEDICAL CASES